-Maintaining an adequate DC voltage is an important control problem for HVDC transmission systems.
-Firstly, the voltage levels at the DC terminals govern the current flows by Ohm's law and Kirchhoff's circuit laws.
-Secondly, if the DC voltage deviates too far from a nominal operational voltage, equipment may be damaged, resulting in loss of power transmission capability [25].
-For existing point-topoint HVDC connections consisting of only two buses, the voltage is typically controlled at one of the buses, while the injected current is controlled at the other bus [15].
-As this decentralized controller structure has no natural extension to the case with three or more buses, various methods have been proposed for controlling MTDC systems.
+Maintaining adequate dc voltage is an important control problem for HVDC transmission systems.
+First, the voltage levels at the dc terminals govern the current flows by Ohm's law and Kirchhoff's circuit laws.
+Second, if the dc voltage deviates too far from a nominal operational voltage, equipment may be damaged, resulting in loss of power transmission capability [24].
+For existing point-to-point HVDC connections consisting of only two buses, the voltage is typically controlled at one of the buses, while the injected current is controlled at the other bus [14].
+Since this decentralized controller structure has no natural extension to the case with three or more buses, various methods have been proposed for controlling MTDC systems.
 The voltage margin method, VMM, is an extension of the controller structure of point-to-point connections.
 For an n-bus MTDC system, n-1 buses are assigned to control the injected current levels around a setpoint, while the remaining bus controls the voltage around a given setpoint.
 VMM typically controls the voltage fast and accurately.
 The major disadvantage is the undesirable operation points, which can arise when one bus alone has to change its current injections to maintain a constant voltage level.
-While this can be addressed by assigning more than one bus to control the voltage, it often leads to undesirable switching of the injected currents [19].
-The voltage droop method, VDM, on the other hand is symmetric, in the sense that all local decentralized controllers have the same structure.
+While this can be addressed by assigning more than one bus to control the voltage, it often leads to undesirable switching of the injected currents [18].
+The voltage droop method VDM on the other hand is symmetric, in the sense that all local decentralized controllers have the same structure.
 Each bus injects current in proportion to the local deviation of the bus voltage from its nominal value.
-Similar to VMM, VDM is a simple decentralized controller not relying on any communication [12], [13].
+Similar to VMM, VDM is a simple decentralized controller that does not rely on any communication [11], [12].
 As we will formally show in this paper, a major disadvantage of VDM is static errors of the voltage, as well as possibly suboptimal operation points.

 The highlighted drawbacks of existing decentralized MTDC controllers give rise to the question if performance can be increased by allowing for communication between buses.
-Distributed controllers have been successfully applied to both primary, secondary, and to some extent also tertiary frequency control of AC transmission systems [3], [24], [16], [4], [18].
-Although the dynamics of HVDC grids can be modelled with a lower order model than AC grids, controlling DC grids may prove more challenging.
+Distributed controllers have been successfully applied to both primary, secondary, and to some extent also tertiary frequency control of ac transmission systems [3], [4], [15], [17], [23].
+Although the dynamics of HVDC grids can be modelled with a lower order model than ac grids, controlling dc grids may prove more challenging.
 This is especially true for decentralized and distributed controller structures.
-The challenges consist of the faster time-scales of MTDC systems, as well as the lack of a globally measurable

-This work was supported in part by the European Commission by the Swedish Research Council and the Knut and Alice Wallenberg Foundation.
-The 2nd author is also affiliated with the Centre for Autonomous Systems at KTH.
-This work extends the manuscripts presented in [5], [2].
-The Authors are with the ACCESS Linnaeus Centre, KTH Royal Institute of Technology, 11428 Stockholm, Sweden. \ Corresponding author.
-E-mail: mandreas@kth.se variable corresponding to the AC frequency.
-In [9], [10], [23], [6], decentralized controllers are employed to share primary frequency control reserves of AC systems connected through an MTDC system.
+The challenges consist of the faster time-scales of MTDC systems, as well as the lack of a globally measurable variable corresponding to the ac frequency.
+In [6], [8], [9], and [22], decentralized controllers are employed to share primary frequency-control reserves of ac systems connected through an MTDC system.
 Due to the lack of a communication network, the controllers induce static control errors.
-In [22], a distributed approach is taken in contrast to the previous references, allowing for communication between DC buses and thus improving the performance of the controller.
-In [1], [17], distributed voltage controllers for DC microgrids achieving current sharing are proposed.
-The controllers however relies on a complete communication network.
-In [20], a distributed controller for DC microgrids with an arbitrary, connected communication network is proposed.
-Stability of the closed-loop system is however not guaranteed.
+In [21], a distributed approach is taken in contrast to the previous references, allowing for communication between dc buses and, thus, improving the performance of the controller.
+In [1] and [16], distributed voltage controllers for dc microgrids that achieve current sharing are proposed.
+The controllers, however, rely on a complete communication network.
+In [19], a distributed controller for dc microgrids with an arbitrary, connected communication network is proposed.
+The stability of the closed-loop system is, however, not guaranteed.